starius/ScPrime/modules/renter/filesystem/README.md

  - SiaFile

 ### SiaDir
-The SiaDir module is the code that defines what a directory is on the Sia network.
+The SiaDir module is the code that defines what a directory is on the ScPrime network.
 It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

 ### SiaFile
-The SiaFile module is the code that defines what a file is on the Sia network.
+The SiaFile module is the code that defines what a file is on the ScPrime network.
 It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.